catalyzeio/stratum-docs/initial-setup.md

 `catalyze certs create wildcard_examplecom ./example.crt ./example.key`

-If you have a self-signed certifcate you can run the following command using your own correct file names/paths:
+If you have a self-signed certificate you can run the following command using your own correct file names/paths:

 `catalyze certs create examplecom ./example_selfsigned.crt ./example_selfsigned.key -s`

+**Self-Signed-Certs: You can follow our guide [here](https://resources.catalyze.io/stratum/articles/self-signed-ssl/) for creating a self-signed cert**

 **Please note:** If for any reason you find yourself stuck you can run any Catalyze CLI command without arguments to see a full manual on that specific command.